michaelgrund/GMT-plotting/GMT_gen_seafloor_ages/README.md

 ## GMT_gen_seafloor_ages

 Script and files for plotting the ages of oceanic lithosphere by **_Müller et al. (2008)_** on a global map.
-To generate the map (using the viridis colormap) just run the (executable) script via the command line:
+To generate the map (using the viridis colormap) just run the script via the command line:

 ```console
 user@seisPC:~$ ./GMT_PLOT_ages.gmt